mdn/content/files/en-us/glossary/client_hints/index.md

 ## Hint life-time

 A server specifies the client hint headers that it is interested in getting in the `Accept-CH` response header.
-A user agent should append the requested client hints, that it wants to share with that server, to all subsequent requests.
+The user agent should append the requested client hint headers, or at least the subset that it wants to share with that server, to all subsequent requests in the current browsing session.

-The same set of hints should be included with requests to the same site until the end of the session.
 In other words, the request for a specific set of hints does not expire until the browser is shut down.

 A server can replace the set of client hints it is interested in recieving by resending the `Accept-CH` response header with a new list.
-If the server sent `Accept-CH` this would effectively indicate that it did not wish to recieve any hints (other than the [low entropy hits](#low_entroy_hints) it gets by default).
+For example, to stop requesting any hints it would send `Accept-CH` with an empty list.

 ## Low entropy hints

 Client hints are broadly divided into high and low entropy hints.

-The low entropy hints are those that don't give away much information that might be used, for example, to identify a particular end user.
+The low entropy hints are: {{HTTPHeader("Save-Data")}}, {{HTTPHeader("Sec-CH-UA")}}, {{HTTPHeader("Sec-CH-UA-Mobile")}}, {{HTTPHeader("Sec-CH-UA-Platform")}}  .
+These are the hints that don't give away much information that might be used to "fingerprint" (identify) a particular end user.
-These mayb be sent by default on every request, irrespective of the `Accept-CH` response header, depending on the permission policy.
+They may be sent by default on every client request, irrespective of the server `Accept-CH` response header, depending on the permission policy.

+All the other client hints are high entropy hints.
-High entropy hints have the potential to give away more information and therefore are gated in such a way that the user agent can make a decision as to whether to provide them.
+These have the potential to give away more information that can be used for user fingerprinting, and therefore are gated in such a way that the user agent can make a decision as to whether to provide them.
 The decision might be based on user preferences, a permission request, or the permission policy.